backpagepod/backpagepod.github.io/_posts/2022-09-26-xxl-6-star-wars-movies.markdown

 ---
 title: "XXL Episode 6: Star Wars Movies Ranked (or, Star Wars: Good or Bad?)"
 date:   2022-09-26 09:00:00 +0000
+excerpt: "We're ranking the Star Wars movies.
+Apologies in advance for the mountain of bad takes you're about to endure."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode